• Proposed

 Geographic range

-Known from four sites in the southern and central Sierra Nevada in California, USA
+Known from five sites in the southern, central, and northern Sierra Nevada in California, USA (mycoportal.org, inaturalist.org, December 2024).

 Population and Trends